rahul7007/NG-TDF/README.md

 # 7-Displaying error message
 #### we can display error message with small tag and d-none bootstrap class.
 #### for multiple validation, if we want to display different error messages, we can use the error property on the ng model.
 Identify the error field with *fieldname.errors*, e.g. phone.errors

+# 8-Custom validation added for selectbox
+#### For the *default* value of the selectbox, we have added custom validation.